Party time in Bucharest. This is where the city comes alive.

 Seriously, one of our favourite things to experience is the Bucharest nightlife.

-As one of the lesser travelled Eastern European countries Romania holds a special little place that you can come to party harder and party for less.
-Bucharest is still mostly unspoiled by the groups of hen and stag parties that swarm into other European capitals to take advantage of the great night life and currency exchange rate.
+As one of the lesser travelled Eastern European countries, Romania holds a special little place that you can come to party harder and party for less.
+Bucharest is still mostly unspoiled by the groups of hen and stag parties that swarm into other European capitals to take advantage of the great nightlife in Bucharest and currency exchange rate.

 Romanians don’t have the same drinking culture that Britain or America has but they party hard and they will party all night.
-Most bars and clubs don’t kick off until around midnight or in the big clubs even later and a lot of them have a last one standing policy, where they will basically stay open until the last person has danced themselves to bed.
+Most bars and clubs don’t kick off until around midnight or in the big clubs even later and a lot of them have the “last one standing” policy, where they will basically stay open until the last person has danced themselves to bed.
 This makes Bucharest at night a completely different experience than most other cities.

 I believe if you can go somewhere that serves beer by the metre and sells spirits and a mixer for approximately a euro, this should be your go to bar at start of the night.
-Octoberfest is the name of this little piece of drunken heaven, packed with students and older people alike this is one of the spots where nobody judges you if you order 30 jager shots between two (yes, this is from first-hand experience) and you will likely meet the friends you will hang out with for the rest of the night.
+Our vote will always go to Octoberfest in Old Town.

 Having a wander around Old Town if you don’t have a pre-planned night out is your best bet, listen out for the wafts of music being played and pick a bar based on your musical tastes.
 Don’t be alarmed if sometime during your dance off in the middle of the club you get covered in toilet paper, this is the Bucharest version of throwing confetti or dropping balloons.